-1. The Bachelor's Thesis is a fixed part of the Bachelor's program in Theology, except for students who started the program before September 1, 2014, and have since been enrolled in the program without interruption.
-Students must demonstrate in their Bachelor's thesis that they comply with the program's intended attainment objectives.

-2. The Bachelor's thesis has a study load of 9 ECTS-credits.
+- 1. The Bachelor's Thesis is a fixed part of the Bachelor's program in Theology.
+Students must demonstrate in their Bachelor's thesis that they comply with the program's intended attainment objectives. - 2.
+The Bachelor's thesis has a study load of 9 ECTS-credits.
 Students may freely choose the discipline in which they write their Bachelor's thesis (but see section 3).